Milnor-type invariants for surface-links and cut-diagrams: Introduction

-\end{itemize} \end{itemize} \end{lemme} \begin{remarque} Recall that all homotopies of path are assumed to fix endpoints.
-Notice also that, in the statement of Lemma \ref{lem:GenMoves}, homotopies within generic paths include in particular the following move, which may occur in dimension 2:
+The first point of the lemma is clear: a ($1$--dimensional) path on $\Sigma$ can be perturbed arbitrarily slightly so that it is transverse to each stratum.
+Hence it avoids $\Sigma_{(0)}$ and intersects $\Sigma_{(1)}$ at finitely many points.

-Indeed, the definition of generic path allows for a path to meet tranversally the cut-diagram $\UU$ several times at a same point; hence it allows the seemingly singular situation shown above the double-headed arrow. \end{remarque} Given a generic path $\gamma$ on $\Sigma$, we associate unique words $\widetilde{w}_\gamma $ and $w_\gamma$ of the regions of $\UU$ as follows.
-For the $k$-th intersection point between $\gamma$ and $\UU$ met when running $\gamma$ according to its orientation, denote by $A_k$ the label of the cut domain met at this point, and by $\varepsilon_k=\pm 1$ the local sign of this intersection point.
-This local sign is $1$ if the local orientation given by the orientation of $\gamma$ and $\UU$ agrees with the ambient orientation of $\Sigma$, and is $-1$ otherwise.
+For the second point, consider a homotopy between two paths with fixed endpoints.
+This homotopy can be perturbed so as to be transverse to the stratification for all but finitely many parameter values.
+These exceptional parameters correspond to isolated non-generic events, where a path is either tangential to $\Sigma_{(1)}$, or intersects $\Sigma_{(0)}$.
+The former corresponds to the local move $H_1$, and the latter corresponds to either $H_2$ or $H_3$. \end{proof} Given a generic path $\gamma$ on $\Sigma$, we associate unique words $\widetilde{w}_\gamma $ and $w_\gamma$ of the regions of $\UU$ as follows.
+For the $k$-th intersection point between $\gamma$ and $\UU$ met when running along $\gamma$ according to its orientation, denote by $A_k$ the label of the cut-arc met at this point, and by $\varepsilon_k=\pm 1$ the local sign of this intersection point.
+This sign is $1$ if and only if the local orientation given by the orientation of $\UU$ and $\gamma$ agrees with the ambient orientation of $\Sigma$.
 Then the word $\widetilde{w}_\gamma$ associated to $\gamma$ is given by

 whereas the \emph{normalized} word $w_\gamma$ is given by

 where $A$ is the region where $\gamma$ starts, and $|\gamma|$ is the sum of the exponents $\varepsilon_i$ in $\widetilde{w}_{\gamma}$ such that $A_i$ is in the same connected component as $\gamma$; see Figure \ref{fig:PathToWord} for an example.